charliebear2000/E-commerce-back-end/README.md

   ## Installation:

   This application requires Node.js, Express.js, and Sequelize.
 To install this aplication, you will download the files.
-Then connect to the database in the terminal by running mysql -u root -p and enter your MySQL password.
+Then connect to the database in the terminal by running `mysql -u root -p` and entering your MySQL password.
 Next you will source the schema.sql file and then run the seed file using `npm run seed`.
 Finally, connect to the server by running `npm start`.

   ## Usage: